 According to the County: “The element groups are made up of volunteers.
 There is no one who picks and chooses who can or can’t participate.
 The discussion leaders for each element group either naturally emerge from or are appointed by those who volunteer to participate.
 The element groups don’t report to anyone in the sense that they are held accountable for their performance.
 Representatives of the element groups meet once a month to discuss their progress and look for opportunities to partner with each other on projects.
 Staff from the County Administrative Office moderate the meetings.
 Please keep in mind that neither element groups nor county staff have the ability to create policy or initiate and execute the spending of public money.
 Only elected bodies meeting in public with advance public notice can do that.
 And element groups have no more ability to recommend policy to elected bodies than you or any other member of the public.”

-All cities in San Bernardino County need to opt out of the Countywide Vision.
+All cities in San Bernardino County need to rescind their Countywide Vision resolutions.
 Cities opted in on a simply nonbinding resolution.
-They can simply opt out
+They can simply rescind the resolution.

 Get the Report